leikind/wice_grid/README.md

       g.column{|version| ... }
     end  -%>
 ```
-Naturally, there can be only one +row_attributes+ definition for a WiceGrid instance.
+Naturally, there can be only one `row_attributes` definition for a WiceGrid instance.

 Various classes do not overwrite each other, instead, they are concatenated.